LTUC/amman-dotnet-401d2/Projects/MidtermFinal.md

 # Midterm Final Outcome

-Both of yoru final midterm GitHub projects should contain the following:
+Both of your final midterm GitHub projects should contain the following:

 ## Source Code
 This is the code of your project.
-Inlcude the .sln file and source folders
+Include the .sln file and source folders

 Your project that is created should follow all of the required guidelines described [HERE](ProjReqs.md){:target="_blank"}

 ## Tests
-Write Tests.

-This should accomplish 90% Code Coverage of Models and Controllers
+Tests are important.
+Write tests that cover basic getters/setters of your models, as well as CRUD operations within your functionality.

 ## ReadMe
 Your readme should contain the following:
-1. Link to your deplyed site
+1. Link to your deployed site
-1. Introduction to your project
+1. Introduction to your project (What is it?
+Why should you use it?
+What is it's purpose?)
 1. Screenshots of what your project looks like
-1. If an API, data examples of how to setup/use (in addition, link to the api documentation)
+1. If an API, data examples of how to setup/use (in addition, link to the api/swagger documentation)
 1. Database Schema (clean digital drawing)
 1. WireFrames.
 1. DB Schema breakdown/explanation